vasokb/BryanAir-database/README.md

 # Airline database project

 This project is an SQL database designed for a fictional airline as part of the Database Technology (732A57) course, at Linköping University (Sweden), during fall semester 2020.
-The project is developed using MySQL benchmark.
+The project is developed using MySQL Workbench.

 ## Project description